intel/dffml/docs/arch/alice/discussion/0000/index.md

 -

+#### Volume X: Alice the Health of the Ecosystem

+> OSS ecosystem, package maintenance, etc. talk about scale up

+-

 ## Priority Number 1

 Provide a clear, meticulously validated, ubiquitously adopted reference architecture for a freedom and privacy preserving compassionate egalitarian Artificial General Intelligence (AGI) which respects the first law of robotics.